Fall Color Tour (3 Days)

 Lemon Creek Fruit Farm & Winery, 533 East Lemon Creek Rd., Berrien Springs (1-1/2 hours)

-After a relaxing afternoon, head north 20 minutes to St. Joseph and enjoy dinner at one of the area's many restaurants before watching the sun set from Lake Bluff Park or nearby beaches and bedding down at a nearby hotel, B&B or cottage.
+After a relaxing afternoon, head north 20 minutes to St. Joseph and enjoy dinner at one of the area's many restaurants before watching the sun set from Lake Bluff Park or nearby beaches and resting at a nearby hotel, B&B or cottage.

 Into the Woods Tour (Day 3)